-- 1 Make sure the action that you want to call has its data exposed.
-For details, see the above step. - 2 Open the test in which you want to add the call to the action. - 3 In the HP Automated Testing Tools node, drag a Call API Action or Test or a Call GUI Action or Test activity onto the canvas. - 4 Open the Properties pane (CTRL + ALT + P).
-In the Input/Checkpoints tab, click the Select Action or Test button. - 5 In the Select Action or Test dialog box, browse for the test and select the desired action.
-Click OK. - 6 Open the Properties pane (CTRL + ALT + P) and select the Use a local, editable copy option. - 7 Edit the data tables in the Data pane.
+- 1. Make sure the action that you want to call has its data exposed.
+For details, see the above step. - 2.
+Open the test in which you want to add the call to the action. - 3.
+In the HP Automated Testing Tools node, drag a Call API Action or Test or a Call GUI Action or Test activity onto the canvas.

+- 4. In the Properties pane Input/Checkpoints tab, click the Select Action or Test button. - 5.
+In the Select Action or Test dialog box, browse for the test and select the desired action.
+Click OK. - 6.
+Open the Properties pane and select the Use a local, editable copy option. - 7.
+Edit the data tables in the Data pane.